Core muscles support your spine. Try these 4 core strengthening exercises at home to improve your balance and prevent back pain.

 Related: Time to Exercise: Pelvic Tilt

 If you do these core exercises regularly, you will soon find that ordinary tasks such as mopping the floor, walking, or even standing for extended periods of time become easier.
-Also, if you’re planning to start exercising regularly, keep up with your core-strengthening exercises, which can do wonders in helping you to achieve your fitness goals.
+Also, if you are already exercising regularly, look to incorporate core-strengthening exercises, to help improve your posture and reduce risk of injuries.

 Download the HealthHub app on